 - Foresight is your ability to foresee the needs of your followers, and the implications of your choices.

-- I hope it goes without saying that a good leader is an excellent communicator.
+- I hope a good leader is an excellent communicator.
 But as a servant leader, you must put your focus on listening in order to understand the perspectives and needs of the people you serve.

 - As a leader, you may or may not have authority.
 But, as a servant leader, you will never leap to use it.
 Instead, you’ll rely on your ability to be influential and deploy the craft of high-integrity persuasion.